I’m a co-founder and teacher at an online weaving school, The Handweaving Academy.

 In the studio, I’m primarily a weaver, dyer, and couture seamstress, producing fabulous handwoven garments, accessories, and wall hangings.
 I’ve won many awards for my work, including “Best in Show” at the Conference of Northern California Handweavers.
 My Kodachrome Jacket was featured on the cover of Handwoven magazine.
 And my handwoven wedding dress is part of the permanent collection at The Henry Ford museum, and appeared in the 2013 exhibit Behind the Veil: Brides and Their Stories at the American Textile History Museum.

 My weaving credentials also include many articles for Handwoven and for Complex Weavers Journal.
-I sit on the Editorial Advisory Board for Handwoven.
+I am a former member of the Editorial Advisory Board for Handwoven.
 And in 2008, I co-founded Weavolution, the social network for handweavers.
 More information in my resume.